Cesargarciajr/QuizTmas/README.md

 <br>    iii.
 Have fun!

   - #### Frequent User Goals
 <br>   i.
-As returning user I want the be able to play the game straight away.
+As frequent user I want the be able to play the game straight away.
 <br>   ii.
 Check if there is anyupdates to the game.
 <br>   iii.
 Have fun!